LyMarco/MusicKickstarter/iteration-03.plan.md

 (Mostly the same as iteration 2)
  *  General Software Developer: Everyone will be playing the same roles in terms of managing the project (no specified Scrum Master).
 However, we will be separating the project into different areas of development, where the roles are as follows,
-	* Serialization: Terrence will be responsible for determining how text will be saved in the application.
-This includes researching how Android's file system can be used as well as creating classes/methods which can be used by other members of the group to save data easily.
+	* Serialization: Terrence will further his work on Serialization by providing methods to save multiple songs, change songs, save chords, and any other information that requires serialization using his current framework for song saving and loading.
 	* UI: Neil will develop an interface to be used for the app.
 All interface questions and/or ideas will go through him.
+He will be responsible for the finished look of the app, creating more icons, and helping out in areas that require more help.
-	* Recording and Audio: Marco will be at the forefront of designing and researching audio playback and recording for the app.
-This includes making sure audio files are saved and accessed properly.
+	* Recording and Audio: Marco will be at the forefront of improving any audio playback and recording for the app.
+The primary focus for this iteration is to make a selectable interface for playing back specifically chosen recordings properly.
 This is a central point of focus in the app.
 Marco will also collaborate with Terrence to create a menu for switching between/creating new songs.
-	* Lyric Suggestions: Nikita will be in charge of developing a lyric suggesting functionality which gives the user ideas for the lyrics of the song they will be writing by suggesting words which rhyme with a certain chosen word.
-This includes creating a server from which to fetch the suggestions as well as designing algorithms which find useful suggestions.
+	* Lyric Suggestions: Nikita will be in charge of developing a lyric suggesting.
+This iteration should see the inclusion of a functioning server from which to fetch the suggestions as well as designing algorithms which find useful suggestions.
 This is also a highlighted functionality for our application.
 	* Other areas:
 		* The metronome and all of its features will be designed by Patrick.
+We will be looking to improve the metronome's features by adding downbeats, and potential instrumentation effects for the metronome.
 		* Tony and Joshua will develop the notes and lyrics sections of the application, respectively, along with any algorithms needed to make these more user friendly.
+		* The Main Menu Drawer as well as Recordings drawer responsibilities will be given to Marco, as he is most closely tied to working with the Recordings.
+He will collaborate with Terrence in working on the Main Menu to allow saving and changing songs.

 #### Events